LinusU/rustic-yellow/README.md

 cargo run --release
 ```

+## Packaging

+I've added some basic support for packaging the game to a proper app using [Cargo bundle](https://github.com/burtonageo/cargo-bundle).
+Currently only macOS is supported, but it should be possible to add support for other platforms as well.

+Running `cargo bundle` should produce an `.app` file with the game and the music bundled together.
+The `.app` file can be moved to the `Applications` folder and run from there.

 ## Contributing

 Contributions to Rustic Yellow are welcome!
 If you'd like to contribute code or report a bug, please open an issue or pull request on the project's GitHub page: https://github.com/LinusU/rustic-yellow